munificent/game-programming-patterns/book/observer.markdown

 <aside name="stl">

-In real code, you would invariably use a dynamically-sized list or vector type here instead of a dumb array.
-I'm sticking with the basics here to keep things simple for people coming from other languages that don't know C++'s standard library.
+In real code, you would use a dynamically-sized collection instead of a dumb array.
+I'm sticking with the basics here for people coming from other languages that don't know C++'s standard library.

 </aside>